NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Oh thats great guys but is there any chance to make it tomorrow and who all of u coming tmrw

+3/14/2017 8:36 AM

+ **judd** :

+ >I'll be at the conference tomorrow - is there any particular Neuro Tech X part or meetup?